BiBaButzelmann/fischer/README.md

 ### Tier 1

 - add feature to disable players from the tournament after start (Paul)

+  - admin disables player in group:
+  - if no of games is 50 percent or more:
+    - past games count towards fide and standings
+    - future games count as free win for the opponents
+  - if no of games is less than 50 percent:
+    - past games count towards fide but not standings
+    - future games have no impact at all and are deleted

+- fix: Bye games dont count towards standings (unnecessary) (TBD)
 - drucken: feature to print the Kärtchen (Paul)

 - Eingabehelfer: Seite implementieren (Paul)

   - Eingabehelfer: show count of missing submissions

 - DWZ Bericht (Paul) deadline November

 ### Tier 2

-- disable registration when tournament running
 - drucken: feature to print the pairings for setupHelper (Paul)
   - reuse upcoming events component and show all setup helper events
   - that aren´t in the past on own page
   - PDF contains: Group, boardnumber, participants
-- tutorial mail: custom mail for each role (Kai -> Arne)
+- tutorial mail: custom mail for each role (Arend -> Arne)
-- assigned matchdays in mail (Kai -> Arne)
+- assigned matchdays in mail (Arend -> Arne)
-- Eingabehelfer: improve chess board visuals and error handling (?)
-- PGN Viewer Passwort mitteilen

 ### Tier 3